 The diagram below illustrates the case of the TWAMP protocol being used between two NetTESTER devices to provide alarms to the NOC, should pre-determined maximum levels for Delay (Latency), Delay Variation (Jitter) or Packet-Loss Ratio, be exceeded for traffic across the WAN link between remote sites A and B. The process is identical for Metrodata's range of EDDs.

 Such monitoring and alarming can enable the Enterprise Management team to respond immediately to potential network performance problems, perhaps even before their users have become aware of any issues.
 It also acts as a permanent log of the availability and performance of your network against your SLA which may prove useful when renegotiating your contract.

-Metrodata EDD and NetTESTER units also support Layer-1 network testing features for physical layer faults.
+Metrodata Carrier EDD units also support Layer-1 network testing features for physical layer faults.
 Specifically, both product ranges support TDR and optionally automated OTDR (Optical Time-Domain Reflectometry) functionality.
 OTDR functionality is particularly useful for long haul dark fibre connections where there is concern about disconnection or breakage of the fibre.

 OTDR is particularly useful in assisting network managers with the notoriously difficult job of locating the exact location of fibre faults and represents another value-adding benefit of a permanently embedded NetTESTER in your network if the Metrodata range of EDDs are not already being used.